iewaij/idinn-streamlit/docs/tutorials/single.rst

 Solve Single-Sourcing Problems Using Neural Networks
 ====================================================

-Single-sourcing problems refers to the inventory management problem where there is only one delivery option.
-The company aims to determine the optimal order quantity to minimize costs.
-We can solve this problem with `idinn`.
-As demonstrated in :doc:`/get_started/get_started`, we first initialize the sourcing model and the neural network controller.
-Then we train the neural network controller using the training data generated from the sourcing model.
-Finally, we can use the trained neural network controller to compute the optimal order quantity.
+Single-sourcing problems are inventory management problems where only one delivery option exists.
+The overall objective in single-sourcing and related inventory management problems is for companies to identify the optimal order quantities to minimize costs given stochastic demand.
+This problem can be addressed using `idinn`.
+As illustrated in the :doc:`/get_started/get_started` section, we first initialize the sourcing model and its associated neural network controller.
+Subsequently, we train the neural network controller using data generated from the sourcing model.
+Finally, we can use the trained neural network controller to compute optimal order quantities.

 Initialization
 --------------

 Since we deal with the single-sourcing problem, we use the `SingleSourcingModel` class to initialize the sourcing model.
-In this tutorial, let us pick a single sourcing model which has lead time of 0, i.e. the order arrives immediately after it is placed, the initial inventory of 10 and batch size of 32.
+In this tutorial, let us pick a single sourcing model which has a lead time of 0, i.e. the order arrives immediately after it is placed, an initial inventory of 10 and a batch size of 32.
 The holding cost, :math:`h`, is 5 and the shortage cost, :math:`s`, is 495.
 The demand is generated from a uniform distribution with interval :math:`[0, 5)`.
-Note that the `high`` parameter is exclusive (open bracket), the generated demand will therefore never exceed 4.
-In code, the sourcing model is initialized as follows:
+Notice that the `high` parameter is exclusive (open bracket).
+Hence, the generated demand will never exceed 4.
+In our code, the sourcing model is initialized as follows.

 .. code-block:: python